frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

   field or fields on this resource that form the source part of the foreign key.
 The structure of the array is as per `primaryKey` above.
 - `reference` - `reference` `MUST` be a `object`.
 The `object`
-  - `MUST` have a property `resource` which is the name of the resource within the current data package (i.e. the data package within which this Table Schema is located).
-For self-referencing foreign keys, i.e. references between fields in this Table Schema, the value of `resource` `MUST` be `""` (i.e. the empty string).
+  - `MUST` have a property `fields` which is an array of strings of the same length as the outer `fields`, describing the field (or fields) references on the destination resource.
+The structure of the array is as per `primaryKey` above.
   - `MAY` have a property `resource` which is the name of the resource within the current data package, i.e. the data package within which this Table Schema is located.
 For referencing another data resource the `resource` property `MUST` be provided.
 For self-referencing, i.e. references between fields in this Table Schema, the `resource` property `MUST` be omitted.

 Here's an example: